Get schooled by Professor Longhair.

 After a stint in the service during World War II, he returned to New Orleans and began playing at clubs like the Caledonia, a neighborhood bar just outside the French Quarter.
 He was called Professor Longhair, the “professor” part being an honorary nickname bestowed on New Orleans piano wizards.
 He first recorded in 1949 and scored his one and only R&B chart hit with “Bald Head,” released on Mercury Records, a year later.
 Soon after, he was signed to Atlantic Records and began recording under the aegis of the label’s producer/executives, Ahmet Ertegun and Jerry Wexler.

 As a vocalist, Professor Longhair was a classic blues shouter.
-As a pianist, he was a unique force of nature - or, more accurately, New Orleans.
+As a pianist, he was a unique force of nature—or, more accurately, of New Orleans.
 It was a city whose sense of festivity he celebrated with such anthems as “Tipitina” (now the name of the city’s most fabled music club), “Mardi Gras in New Orleans” and “Big Chief.”
 Longhair remained locally popular as a working musician from the late 1940s to the early 1960s, rarely venturing off his home turf.
 He abandoned the music business in 1964 to work odd jobs and deal cards for a living.
-After languishing in obscurity Professor Longhair was rediscovered and enlisted to play at the second New Orleans Jazz & Heritage Festival in 1971.
+After languishing in obscurity, Professor Longhair was rediscovered and enlisted to play at the second New Orleans Jazz & Heritage Festival in 1971.
 His comeback included tours of Europe and albums for major labels as a new generation discovered his inimitable “mambo-rumba-boogie” style.
 All the while he remained the patron saint of Jazzfest, closing out the final show each year until his death in 1980.